elliottwu/sText2Image/README.md

 <img src="./imgs/problem.png" width="600">

 ## Introduction
 Our goal is to generate photo-realistic images from given texts and freehand sketches, where texts provide the contents and sketches control the shape.
-Freehand sketch can be highly abstract (examples<sup id="a1">[1](#f1)</sup> shown below), and learning representations of sketches is not trivial.
+Freehand sketch can be highly abstract (examples shown below), and learning representations of sketches is not trivial.
 In contrast to other cross domain learning approaches, like [pix2pix](https://phillipi.github.io/pix2pix/) and [CycleGAN](https://junyanz.github.io/CycleGAN/), where a mapping from representations in one domain to those in another domain is learned, we propose to learn a joint representation of text, sketch and image.

 face                        |bird                        |shoe
 :--------------------------:|:--------------------------:|:--------------------------:
 ![](imgs/face_handdraw.png) |![](imgs/bird_handdraw.png) |![](imgs/shoe_handdraw.png)

-<sub id="f1">* A few freehand sketches were collected from volunteers.[↩](#a1)</sub>
+<sub id="f1">* A few freehand sketches were collected from volunteers.</sub>

 #### Contributors:
 - Major Contributor: Shangzhe Wu (HKUST), Yongyi Lu (HKUST)